Cuba584/main-site/README.md

 4. Install the NodeJS packages by running:
   `npm install`

-5. Retrieve a client_secrets.json file from Lindsay to put in your directory.
+5. Retrieve a client_secret.json file from Lindsay to put in your directory.

+6. Run:
+  ``node parse.js``
+  And follow the instructions.

 ##Running the site locally